devonbahary/scholarly/README.md

 * **[Scholarly](www.scholarly.cc)** was built with a **mobile-first design** approach to ensure that users would get the most fluid experience where they'd use it most often.

-* On the train, in the cab, between activities--ditch Farmville and **learn a little bit more each day**!
+* On the train, in the cab, between activities--ditch Farmville and **learn a little bit more each day**.

 ## Get Started!